Greater Downtown Miami: Brickell

 Brickell is south of the Miami River, and is a mixed upper-class residential neighborhood as well as Miami's major financial district along Brickell Avenue.
 The Shops at Mary Brickell Village, Brickell City Center, and Simpson Park are located within Brickell.
-Brickell is directly served by the Miami Metrorail at: Brickell Station, and by five Metromover stations on the Brickell Loop.
+Brickell is directly served by the Miami Metrorail at Brickell Station, and by five Metromover stations on the Brickell Loop.

-Arts & Entertainment District
+Arts and Entertainment District

 The Arts & Entertainment District is an urban neighborhood with numerous hotels, and high-rise residential buildings.
 The neighborhood's former name Omni comes from the Omni International Mall on Biscayne Boulevard.
 The district borders Biscayne Bay the east, NE 2nd Ave to the west, NE 21st St to the north and I-395 to the south.
 Pace Park, Adrienne Arsht Center for the Performing Arts, and the (former) Miami Herald headquarters are located within the district.
 The Arts & Entertainment District is served by the Miami Metrorail at: Government Center Station, and by two Metromover stations on the Omni Loop.